 The smart shopper uses their gift card in conjunction with store discounts, coupons or sales.
 By doing so, you can quickly increase its value – even doubling it.
 The best example is restaurant gift cards.
 I never use a restaurant gift card without a coupon, menu special or promo – just as I would, if I were paying out-of-pocket.
 With the right buy-one-get-one free coupons, you can easily turn a $50 restaurant gift card into $100.

-I was going to spend money on lunch at Chipotle anyway, so why not get a few free burritos now?
-Most gift cards do not have an expiration date, so you can redeem them weeks or months later.
-(It’s especially a great idea for those restaurants you use as your go-to spot for work lunches or family dinners and redeem the bonus offers after the first of the year.)
-Remember, it’s not a deal, if you can’t use the freebie, so be sure to review the restrictions on bonus cards first.
+If I was going to spend money on lunch at Qdoba Mexican Eats anyway, why not get a few free burritos in the process?
+Most gift cards do not have an expiration date, so you can redeem them months or years later.
+(It’s especially a great idea to buy gift cards for those restaurants that are your go-to spots for work lunches or family dinners and redeem the bonus offers after the first of the year.)
+Remember, it’s not a deal, if you can’t use the freebie — so be sure to review the restrictions on bonus cards first.

 As always, I save the most money in my budget on groceries with the use of manufacturer’s coupons.
 (How else do I have the extra money to spend on all those gift cards?)
 Your greatest savings will always come from being a smart shopper in the grocery aisle.
 Living on the Cheap always has a great source of manufacturer’s coupons.
 Companies load new coupons at the beginning of the month, so now’s a good time to start checking your gift-card-giving list for who’s been naughty or nice…with their finances.
 And make sure you check out the list of 60 gift card offers.